uwplse/dexter/README.md

                                           (default: false)
  --mode (-m) VAL                        : Mode to run the compiler in (Options:
                                           legacy and intentional).
 Legacy mode
-                                          allows more language featuressuch as
+                                          allows more language features such as
                                           pointers but does suffers from a
                                           lower success-rate. (default:
                                           intentional)